mlange-42/yarner/guide/src/config-paths.md

 # Paths

-Section `paths` of a project's `Yarner.toml` contains configuration of which files to process and to copy.
+Section `paths` of a project's `Yarner.toml` contains configuration on which files to process and to copy.

 [[_TOC_]]